 The decline of US manufacturing employment has been accompanied by an increase in US imports, particularly from China (Autor et al., 2013; Pierce and Schott, 2016).
-These trends have been linked to a decline in US innovation by Autor et al. (forthcoming), though Bloom et al. (2016) find the opposite relationship between Chinese import penetration and innovation in a study of European manufacturers.
+Autor et al. (forthcoming) link this increase to a decline in US innovation, though Bloom et al. (2016) find the opposite relationship between Chinese import penetration and innovation in a study of European manufacturers.
 In this section, we describe how US trade varies across firm's type and patenting status.

 The eight panels of Figure 7 focus on overall US imports and exports, as well as US imports from and exports to China.
 Each row of panels focuses on a different trade flow.
-In each row, panels on the left examine trends among non-patenting firms while those on the right are for patenters.
-Panels in the same row have the same scale for their y-axis and units are in billions of US dollars.
+Within each row, panels on the left examine trends among non-patenting firms while those on the right are for patenters.
+Panels in the same row have the same scale for their y-axis.
+All panels express trade in terms of billions of US dollars.